Pirmayr/Run2/Commands.md

 **Returns**

-if the object in a dictionary, "true" is returned, otherwise "false"
+if the object is a dictionary, "true" is returned, otherwise "false"

 **Remarks**

-the test checks, if the object if of the Hashtable-type
+the test checks, if the object is of the Hashtable-type

 **Examples**